TrackPolitics logoTrackPolitics

 AI-generated

-Michael Shanks is the Labour Co-operative MP for Rutherglen, elected in 2023.
-He is currently Minister of State at the Department for Energy Security and Net Zero, having previously served as Parliamentary Under-Secretary of State for Energy Security and Net Zero; his parliamentary work includes roles on energy and infrastructure legislation, and membership of the Scottish Affairs Committee, with involvement in the Great British Energy Bill and Planning and Infrastructure Bill committees.
+Michael Shanks is Labour (Co-op) MP for Rutherglen, elected in 2023.
+He currently serves as Minister of State for Energy Security and Net Zero, having previously been Parliamentary Under-Secretary of State for Energy Security and Net Zero, and he has also held roles as Shadow Minister for Scotland and on energy and Scottish affairs committees.

 Voting Patterns